INTERVIEW AND PICTURES BY MARKO SYRJALA

 Metal-Rules.com: And Bonnie Tyler.

 Robin Beck: Mine.
-Mine is the best too bad.
-It’s better than KISS’s.
-I have to say, I love Paul Stanley.
+Mine is the best, too bad.
+It’s better than KISS.
+I have to say.
+I love Paul Stanley.
 I love KISS; I love every member of the band.
 They can do no wrong; they can stand on their heads and work and make a hit song.
 But they don’t do that song… at least they don’t vocally do it better than I do.

-Metal-Rules.com: The reason they recorded it once they put out album, HOT IN THE SHADE, they we’re probably suffering of lack of material and they just added that song on the album on the last minute?
+Metal-Rules.com: The reason they recorded it once they put out the album HOT IN THE SHADE, they’re probably suffering from lack of material, and they just added that song on the album at the last minute?

 Robin Beck: Yeah.
-But then they put it out as a single at the same time as me, and I had no chance and neither did they to be honest with you.
+But then they put it out as a single simultaneously as me, and I had no chance, and neither did they, to be honest with you.
 So, we both lost out.
 But my fans seem to know.
-If Paul sings “Hide Your Heart” in a concert, the people are going to love it because they love him.
-If I do it they are going to love me, if Bonnie does it they are going to love her.
+If Paul sings “Hide Your Heart” at a concert, the people are going to love it because they love him.
+If I do it, they will love me, and if Bonnie does it, they will love her.
 If Ace does it, they are going to love him.
 Just all of them.
 Not Michael Monroe.
 What was the other one who did it?
 Molly Hatchet.
-If they do it, it’s going to be… Their fans love everything they do and rightfully so, great song.
+If they do it, it’s going to be… Their fans love everything they do, and rightfully so, great song.
 But mine is the one.